lyledodgegh-demo-org/community/README.md

   - Set up some issue templates.
 Bug?
 Feature?
 Neither?
 Agenda for a meeting?
 Create these at REPO_URL/issues/templates/edit.
     - See this [Sample Meeting Agenda](sample-meeting-agenda.md).

+## To dos:

+- Leverage the Projects Beta - use that to manage what's in progress, done, etc across the community (maintainers, governance, setting agendas, etc).

 Quetions?
 Please reach out to todo:contact-information.